mcsharland/hockeynation/README.md

 1. Clone the repo or download and unpack a zip.
 2. Go to `chrome://extensions` or your favorite browsers equivalent.
 Enable developer mode, click load unpacked and select the folder.
 Voila

-# Usage

-Adds extra information to roster and draft class, and draft ranking pages.

-# Extras

-Developed in the arc browser<br />
-Join with [my link](https://arc.net/gift/437e68d4) to help me get icons or something

-This extension may break as hockey-nation changes their page layout, and I will update it sporadically to fix it.